yashsuthar010/yashsuthar010/README.md

-👋🏼 Hey, I'm Yash Suthar, a final-year BTech student majoring in Computer Science.
-As a passionate full-stack developer, I enjoy tackling problems and finding creative solutions.
+👋🏼 Hey, I'm Yash Suthar, a passionate full-stack developer, I enjoy tackling problems and finding creative solutions.
 My interests extend beyond coding, as I have a keen eye for designing captivating website pages.
 I'm particularly fascinated by the possibilities offered by the Three.js framework and the exciting realms of machine learning and artificial intelligence.

 🧲 In addition to my coding studies, I'm always eager to explore new areas.
 I've dabbled in Blender to add a touch of 3D artistry to my projects.
 Gaming is also a source of inspiration for me, providing fresh perspectives and ideas.
 Additionally, I've ventured into the world of sketching to further nurture my creativity.